 Each defensive player, including the pitcher, wears a fielder's glove to stop and catch balls.
-These gloves may seem cumbersome at first and even a bit cissy but gloves are essential because:
+These gloves may seem cumbersome at first but gloves are essential because:

-- the size and weight of a softball makes it painful and dangerousto catch without a glove (it's not soft!) - a glove will allow you to make catches you could never make barehanded (your hand is smaller!) - a glove will allow you to control the ball quickly in order to throw it, which is an essential part of the game.
+- the size and weight of a softball makes it painful and dangerous to catch without a glove (it's not soft!) - a glove will allow you to make catches you could never make barehanded (your hand is smaller!) - a glove will allow you to control the ball quickly in order to throw it, which is an essential part of the game.